 - Jayesh Kawli: Currently living in Boston, Massachusetts working at Wayfair as a Senior iOS developer.

-- Joachim Kurz: Joachim is working as an iOS developer at XING and he likes to give talks about APIs and tools that are super-valuable in day-to-day life but are often overshadowed by discussions about the newest technologies or yet another architecture style.
+- Joachim Kurz: Joachim is working as an iOS developer at Yelp and he likes to give talks about APIs and tools that are super-valuable in day-to-day life but are often overshadowed by discussions about the newest technologies or yet another architecture style.